+Sources of information are listed at the bottom of the article.
 We make every attempt to keep our information accurate and up-to-date.

 Please Contact Us with any questions or comments.

 MicroRNAs are very short strands of ribonucleic acid (RNA) that aid in many processes in all living things at the molecular level.
-They are incredibly prolific, with many of them present in each and every human cell.
+They are incredibly prolific, with many of them present in every human cell.

 If microRNAs could be used to send a molecular message to initiate DNA repair at an increased rate, cancer cells could potentially give way to healthy cells, leading to tumor shrinkage or even eradication of the cancerous growth.

-More on “molecular therapies”
+More on “Molecular Therapies”

-Molecular therapies are treatment methods which are aimed at targeting specific molecules that are thought to play a role in cancer cell proliferation and spread.
-In other words, these molecular therapies are used to slow or even halt the growth of the cancer cells at the most basic level.
+Molecular therapies are treatment methods to target specific molecules that might play a role in cancer cell proliferation and spread.
+In other words, these molecular therapies are used to slow or even halt the growth of cancer cells at the most basic level.

 Although not all cancers are currently treatable with molecular therapy methods, these methods have been successfully used to treat several forms of cancer, including malignant mesothelioma.

-Implications for the future
+Implications for the Future